epfl-ada/ada-2021-project-bsbv/README.md

 In other words, when do we talk about it, who and in which platform?
 This article should serve as a head start for people searching how to target a Climate Change awareness campaign.

+All the DataStory can be found in the following link: [DataStory](https://blancheberneron.github.io/GreenPeace.github.io/)

 #### Table of Contents
 - [Organization of the Github repository](#organization-of-the-GitHub-repository)
 - [Research Questions](#research-questions)